kktse/kktse.github.io/_posts/2023-02-09-front-kinematic-wheel-plane-control-ek20r.markdown

 suspension system to orient the tire in a desirable way.

 In this study, the front suspension is articulated in heave from -50mm to 100mm at successive displacements of the steering rack.
-When the steering rack displacement is positive, it moves the left.
+When the steering rack is displaced in the positive direction, it moves to the left.
 The animation below shows the front quarter view of the front left wheel as it moves through the boundaries of the imposed motion.

 <video autoplay loop mute controls poster="/assets/images/2023-02-09/ek-front-quarter-car-animation.png">
   <source src="/assets/images/2023-02-09/ek-front-quarter-car-animation.webm" type="video/webm">